JLST-LG845/.github/profile/README.md

 Hi, I'm Juleast.

 This is a collection of device trees that I work on for LG devices with the SDM845 chipset.
-Do note, I am in no way an expert and I've only taken existing trees to adapt to certain changes that are required.
+Do note that I am no expert and have only taken existing trees to adapt to certain required changes.

 For building, check out the [local manifest](https://github.com/JLST-LG845/local_manifests).